calypsonet/calypsonet-terminal-api-website/content/community/contributing/_index.md

 ---

 ---
+## Project governance

+[CNA](https://calypsonet.org/)'s obviously legitimate to lead the definition of software interfaces to manage [Calypso solutions](https://calypsonet.org/solutions-overview/).
+<br><span style="color: red;">Regarding the definition of generic interfaces for the smart card industry, CNA is open to share the driving of this work with any interested organization or manufacturer</span>.

 ## Definition of Calypso layer APIs

 The [**C**alypso **N**etworks **A**ssociation](https://calypsonet.org/about-calypso-networks-association-cna/)  is responsible for specifying, qualifying and promoting the Calypso ticketing standard. **Contributions to the definition of Calypso APIs for ticketing terminals are therefore reserved for CNA members** participating in the [“TC Terminal” technical working group](https://calypsonet.org/working-groups/).